tedstein/filemaker/README.txt

 Directory structure for the FileMaker API for PHP:

+Create a directory in sites/all/libraries named filemakerapi.

-Place the primary API directory (FileMaker) in the filemaker module folder.
+Place the FileMaker API in the filemakerapi folder.
-Place the gateway file (FileMaker.php) in the filemaker module folder.

 The files you added should look like this:

-sites/all/modules/filemaker/FileMaker/
-sites/all/modules/filemaker/FileMaker.php

-Including the files from this module, it should look like this:

-sites/all/modules/filemaker/filemaker.info
-sites/all/modules/filemaker/filemaker.module
-sites/all/modules/filemaker/filemaker.install
-sites/all/modules/filemaker/filemaker.admin.inc
-sites/all/modules/filemaker/FileMaker/              // FileMaker API for PHP
-sites/all/modules/filemaker/FileMaker.php           // FileMaker API for PHP
+sites/all/libraries/filemakerapi/FileMaker/
+sites/all/modules/filemakerapi/FileMaker.php

 Once the FileMaker API is copied into the module directory structure (as shown above), enable the module.